Thursday, November 21, 2024

 • Other 2020 highlights included:

-• Participation in the Alternate Approval Pathway (AAP) for the National Physical Therapy Exam eligibility for applicants who are or expected to be graduated from a CAPTE Accredited Physical Therapy or Physical therapist assistant educational program.
-This has significantly shortened the exam eligibility timeframe for applicants and eased administrative burden to PT and PTA programs in NC.
+• Participation in the Alternate Approval Pathway (AAP) for the National Physical Therapy Exam eligibility for applicants who are or expected to be graduated from a CAPTE Accredited Physical Therapy or Physical Therapist Assistant educational program.
+This has significantly shortened the exam eligibility timeframe for applicants and eased the administrative burden to PT and PTA programs in NC.
 The AAP also evaluates and approves special accommodations for exam testing through a fully ADA compliant process via a third party.

 • Board implementation of a Public Protection Task Force (PPTF) to address scope of practice issues that are evolving with education and technology advances, risks and harms in PT practice and provide recommendations to the Board on topics addressed.